 SYNOPSIS: Highway Four, linking Phnom-Penh with the Khmer Republic's only deep-water port of Kompong Som, was cut by communist forces last week.

-SYNOPSIS: Highway Four, linking Phnom-Penh with the Khmer Republic's only deep-water port of Kompong Som, was cut by communist forces last week.
+Background: SYNOPSIS: Highway Four, linking Phnom-Penh with the Khmer Republic's only deep-water port of Kompong Som, was cut by communist forces last week.
 It went almost unnoticed by the people in Phnom-Ponh - they are more warred about the threat from the southwest.

 These soldiers are in the front line.
 They ???elong to the 13th Brigade - once considered among the finest the Khmer Republic's Army.
 They are under the command of General Chantaraingsey - a relative of Sihanouk's.
 They have no orders to reppen Highway Four - just to hold their present position and, at the very most, prevent the insurgent forces form capturing any more of it.